-- musculoskeletal conditions, and
+- musculoskeletal conditions

-- the patient's health care needs, health problems and relevant conditions
+- the patient's healthcare needs, health problems and relevant conditions

 - treatment and services that your patient will need

-- arrangements for providing the treatment and services that your patient will need; and
+- arrangements for providing the treatment and services

 - arrangements to review the plan

-When documenting the TCA include the following:
+When documenting the TCAs, include:

 - treatment and service goals for the patient